 This espresso pound cake recipe is excellent even though the post could use a bit of a touch up.
 I do hope you’ll try it, and I will be updating the recipe soon.

-And for you pound cake super fans, I’ve rounded up all my pound cake recipes in one place on the blog!
+And for you pound cake super fans, I’ve rounded up all my pound cake recipes in one place on the blog.
+Thanks for stopping by!

 OK, not really, because then you won’t be able to read.
 So, Pretend close your eyes and listen to this: